keithjgrant/Taming-CSS/Crawling/chapter2.md

 <img src="images/figure2-3.png"/>

 `background` is an example of a **shorthand property**.
-A shorthand property allows you to set the values several other properties at the same time.  `background` allows you to set values for `background-color`, `background-image`, `background-position`, `background-repeat` with one declaration.
+A shorthand property allows you to set the values of several properties at the same time.  `background` allows you to set values for `background-color`, `background-image`, `background-position`, `background-repeat` with one declaration.
 Expressed the long way, the above ruleset is equivalent to this one:

 ```css
 .star-bg-tiled {